 Everyone loves the warm and golden sunshine of summer, making it one of the most popular seasons for camping fanatics to enjoy the wonders of nature.
 However, it is also important to note that although summer offers some of the most pleasant weather for camping, it can also come with its challenges.

-Hot and Cold – It can get swelteringly hot inside your tent on summer days, making it essential that you look into venting options to ensure that you are not trapping air in your tent.
-On the flip side, one may not think that you’ll feel cold camping in summer, but do keep note that if you’re sleeping outside, we highly recommend opting for a sleeping bag.
-You will be more likely to find yourself feeling a little nippy if you are unprepared for the nighttime temperature drop.
+Hot and Cold – It can get swelteringly hot inside your tent on summer days, so you must look into venting options to ensure that you are not trapping air in your tent.
+On the flip side, one may not think you’ll feel cold camping in summer, but do note that if you’re sleeping outside, we highly recommend opting for a sleeping bag.
+You will more likely feel a little nippy if you are unprepared for the nighttime temperature drop.

 Look For Shade – If you want to avoid the direct sunlight blazing down on your tent, it is important that you set your tent up under a shaded area.
-This will ensure that your tent doesn’t overheat or trap air that will make it incredibly uncomfortable to sleep in at night.
+This will ensure that your tent doesn’t overheat or trap air, making it incredibly uncomfortable to sleep in at night.

 Get A Portable Fan – Of course, when we go camping, the last thing we want to do is to use our electronics, unless it’s a portable fan.
 A portable, battery-operated fan can come in super handy on extremely hot days and provide gentle relief from the sun’s intense rays.